MattNRG/Server-and-Client-Handler/README.md

 - Raspberry Pi 4

 ## Software Requirements
-The following software is required to run the program:
+The following dependencies are required to run the program:
 - Colorama
 - PyGame